BAR 006: Sponsorship and livery

 The team's third driver, Anthony Davidson, drove the Spanish, Italian and Brazilian friday practice sessions with a new colouring.
 FIA regulations allowed the third car to have a different livery from the race cars; the task was to create a design for title sponsor Lucky Strike that showed the progression of the livery over the last few years, and also to come up with a new concept.
 In Spain, a black and white colour scheme appeared on Davidson's car.
 In Italy, Davidson's car had an x-ray effect that incorrectly showed the driver's feet.
 In Brazil, there was a "graffiti"-style paint job that included Davidson's own face, and on the side of the car the words "Brazil 04".

 In China, team owner British American Tobacco wanted to promote its 555 branding and thus all team members, including all three drivers, wore special blue-yellow overalls and clothing throughout the weekend.
 Davidson drove a blue-yellow 555-coloured car in Friday's practice.
 Button and Sato drove all weekend with the traditional red and white Lucky Strike-coloured car.

 BAR used the 'Lucky Strike' logos, except at the Canadian, French, and British Grands Prix, and '555' logos in China.

+At the Japanese Grand Prix, BAR celebrated their 100th Grand Prix, and their cars had a sticker on the nose cone commemorating the achievement, reading "one hundred grands prix".